GabrielF-C/MusicBeePluginTemplate/README.md

 	<img src="https://github.com/GabrielF-C/MusicBeePluginTemplate/blob/main/docs/2.PNG" style="max-width: 75vw;">
 </details>

-Then modify `MusicBeePlugin.Plugin` to do what you want.
+Then modify the `MusicBeePlugin.Plugin` class to do what you want.

 ## How this template works